 The third law of UX consists of grouping things, and advocates for the creation of clusters of elements delimited by clear boundaries.
 This practice helps users understand and establish quick relationships between elements.

 So, the best practice, in this case, is to apply visible containers, as can be seen in our example.
-InvGate Service Desk dashboard displays different common areas, easily identifiable not only by the lines surrounding them but also by categories (such as "My pending actions" and "My open requests").
+InvGate Service Management dashboard displays different common areas, easily identifiable not only by the lines surrounding them but also by categories (such as "My pending actions" and "My open requests").

 4. Fitts’s law